eviltik/evilcluster/README.md

 ```

-# what about inter-processes communication ?
+# Inter-processes communication

-In our previous example, the webserveApi worker MAY need to speak with inMemoryDatastore, and vice versa.
+In our previous example, the webserverApi worker MAY need to speak with inMemoryDatastore, and vice versa.

+(to be continued)